LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 ```

 ## Example 52
-In the make_one_year_older method we have used self.
-What is another way we could write this method so we don't have to use the self prefix?
+In the `make_one_year_older` method we have used `self`.
+What is another way we could write this method so we don't have to use the `self` prefix?
 Which use case would be preferred according to best practices in Ruby, and why?
 ```
 class Cat
   attr_accessor :type, :age